Just like other major surgeries, after a hysterectomy women will have to deal with pain.

 Causes of pain after hysterectomy:

-Women are at risk of developing persistent pain after hysterectomy.
+There are several reasons women may develop persistent pain after hysterectomy.
 If the pain becomes worse during the recovery phase, there are chances of you may have complications.

 1. Vaginal or bladders prolapse

-The most common cause of pain after hysterectomy is vaginal or bladders prolapse.
+The most common cause of pain after hysterectomy is vaginal or bladder prolapse.

 When they remove the uterus, the vagina suddenly lacks its support and roughly 10% of women will experience a vaginal vault prolapse in the years following their hysterectomy.